StevenACoffman/prometheus-operator-alerts/README.md

 # prometheus-operator-alerts
 Add slack or smtp alerts to prometheus operator

+The way you would set it up globally in your organization is to have 1 alertmanager cluster, and N prometheus servers ... the prometheus servers select the servicemonitors and rules across namespaces (in whatever suits your organization).

+The Prometheus Operator uses PrometheusRule CRDs.
+This addresses the need for rule syntax validation and rule selection across namespaces.
+It is quite handy so teams can self-service and add alerts.

+For a pager duty per service, the team would create a PrometheusRule in their app's namespace with a single alertmanager route, using an alert label to choose the pagerduty notifier, or same with slack channel.
+That way you only need one alertmanager config for everything.

 ## deploy.sh

 This script will use helm to install the prometheus operator and kube-prometheus charts, and configure them to send alerts to slack OR email (not both).